kkestell/ara/README.md

 ### Blocks

-Ara uses curly braces to define blocks.
+Ix uses curly braces to define blocks.
 You can use a block anywhere a statement is allowed, like in control flow statements.
 Function bodies are also blocks.

 ## Values